-The big lesson that I learned through out all this was: disconnect and simplify.
-I’m not saying cut yourself off from the world and live in an isolated bubble off the grid but its ok to cut your self off from social media sites and bad digital media practices that have been a negative influence on you.
-Your life can incorporate digital media, and technology, it just shouldn’t be overwhelmed by it.
+The big lesson that I learned through out all this was: Don’t cut yourself off from the world and live in a bubble off the grid but disconnect periodically, simplify and don’t overshare to stay happy and healthy.
+Your life can incorporate digital media, and technology, but it should never be overwhelmed by it.